top of page

 I am accountable and responsible for my ancestor's actions and embody these nuanced ancestors in the present.
 I will live in a reconcili-action (Indigenous Ally Toolkit, Montreal Urban Aboriginal Community Strategy Network) manner, and strive to do this in many ways, best discussed directly.

 Cultural appropriation continues to grow exponentially.
 I recognize and am invested in changing oppressive systems, behaviours, attitudes, beliefs and practices connected but not limited to colonialization, neoliberalism, white supremacy, white privilege, capitalism, consumerism, cultural appropriation, classism, racism, heteropatriarchy and other systemic injustices.
-I am also invested in engaging with other white bodies to address the harm, trauma and suffering we have historically and present-day inflicted on BIPOC peoples.

 (Pictured: Gobela Joyce, Acornhoek, South Africa)